Biodiversity

 Policy and approach

 Toyobo Group Fundamental Policy on the Global Environment calls for the group to actively support and participate in environmental protection and biodiversity conservation activities throughout society and in local regions, as a good corporate citizen.
-In doing this, we strive to minimize the impact of our business activities on ecosystems.
-We are working on environmental conservation activities such as local cleanup activities at each site.
-To strengthen the efforts for biodiversity conservation, we formulated the "Action Guidelines for Biodiversity Conservation" in November 2021 and endorsed the "Initiative based on the Declaration of Biodiversity by Keidanren" in January 2022.
-We are promoting activities based on the folowing guidelines with respecting "Declaration of Biodiversity, Guide to Action Policy" issued by Keidanren (Japan Business Federation), and "Guidelines for Private Sector Engagement in Biodiversity" formulated by the Ministry of the Environment.
+In doing this, we strive to minimize the impact of our business activities on ecosystems and aim to realize a nature positive through conservation and maintenance activities in cooperation with local communities.

 Action Guidelines for Biodiversity Conservation